 What will I learn?

-This course will provide you with a comprehensive overview of energy from biomass combustion.
+This course will provide you with a comprehensive overview of the status and developments in energy delivery from biomass combustion.
 The focus will mainly be on biomass for electricity and heat.
-This course looks at fuel supply options and the emissions implications.
+This course looks at fuel supply options and the emissions and plant performance implications.
 The use of biomass for energy production has several associated technical, environmental and socioeconomic challenges.
 Some of these, particularly the technical challenges, will be addressed in this course.

 How will I benefit?